For Buyers — Andrée Craig Real Estate

 Make an Offer

 The property inspection can expose issues and help you know exactly what you are getting into.
 Don’t sweat the small stuff.
 The primary concern is structural damage.
-If a big problem is detected, you may want to bring in a specialist to offer their opinion on whether or not you should proceed.

 Close